-When the liver is fatty, it doesn’t clear excess cholesterol and when the heart muscle is stressed from not sleeping and coping with a changing hormonal environment (and for many of you, years of high-intensity sports and exercise), it needs help to do the job it’s been doing for 50-odd years – beating away delivering blood and nutrients to every cell in our body.
+When the liver is fatty, it doesn’t clear excess cholesterol or the oestrogenic compounds that our body is trying to clear in menopause.
+As well, the heart muscle can become stressed from not sleeping and coping with a changing hormonal environment (and for many of you, years of high-intensity sports and exercise), so it needs help to do the job it’s been doing for 50-odd years – beating away delivering blood and nutrients to every cell in our body.
 We need to look after it.

 “After this past year of avoiding whole-grains, I now realise that this was the wrong thing to do.
 I’ve lost 4 lbs & I’m feeling amazing.”
 [Kirsten, USA]

-As I sat at the Australasian Lifestyle Medicine conference in Auckland, New Zealand last weekend, I was heartened (excuse the pun 😊) that my own lonely research about what nutrition to put into the MyMT™ programme was exactly spot-on.
+As I sat at the Australasian Lifestyle Medicine conference last year, I was heartened (excuse the pun 😊) that my own lonely research about what nutrition to put into the MyMT™ programme was exactly spot-on.

 I take a modified Mediterranean approach to the nutritional planning in the MyMT™ programme.
 The ‘modified’ part is because not all Mediterranean foods suit menopausal women, especially those who aren’t sleeping and/or doing exercise.
 The plans include fruits, vegetables, legumes and whole-grains.
 The whole-grains I promote are gluten-free … brown rice and oats (organic).
 But there are others that women have depending on their gut tolerance – Barley, Bulgar (cracked wheat), Quinoa, Millet, Buckwheat.
 And here’s the thing – the closer these grains are to their natural state, the better for your heart.